fred-maussion/elastic-enabled-bank/README.md

 ### Configuring the Elastic Enabled Bank:

-- Start with the Environment Setup, confirm you can connect with your cluster and execute the index and pipeline builds
+- Start with the Environment Setup, confirm you can connect with your cluster and execute the index and pipeline builds.
+The homepage of the setup view contains a checklist to confirm the status of your configuration.
-- In order for the ***Customer support demo*** to work, you MUST set it up manually as there is no Web Crawler API.
+- In order for the ***Customer support demo*** to work, you MUST manually set up a knowledge base as there is no Web Crawler API.
-- This means the pipeline build must be done manually as well because you need to force the crawler to use the inference pipeline.
+- This means that if you want to remove any named entity references you need to build your own pipeline to do it.
-There is a secondary reason for this as well: you need to choose the content source for customer support, the only prerequisite for the demo to work is that the title and body_content fields need to be expanded using an ELSER model.
+- Once you have ingested data into your customer support knowledge base and correctly referenced it in the .env file, you can perform a reprocessing action from the Environment Setup > Knowledge Base section in order for the contents of your index to be chunked and run through an inference pipeline.
+This makes your customer support demo ***infinitely*** more effective as the LLM gets really precise context to work from.
-- Next you need to generate new data, and then export that data to the Elastic cluster.
-I've tried really hard to make those forms easy to understand, so I won't explain them here.
-What is really important is that when you export to Elastic just leave the process to run.
-If you're exporting a really huge dataset and the browser times out, then you can go back and use the Export function again - you will not duplicate any records in Elastic as any exported records are flagged and not reimported.
+- Next you need to generate new transaction data, and then export that data to the Elastic cluster.
+The tooling to do so is quite straightforward to understand.
+NB: When you export to Elastic, just leave the process to run, do not navigate off the page as it cannot run asynchronously.
+If you're exporting a really huge dataset and the browser times out, then you can go back and use the Export function again - you will not duplicate any records in Elastic as any exported records are flagged and not re-imported.
-- The overall demo homepage has demo storylines with click through's, but you can just hit the Online banking portal and run your own storyline if you want to.
+- The overall demo homepage has storylines with click throughs, but you can just hit the Online banking portal and run your own storyline if you want to.